InvictusNavarchus/gemini-history-manager/scripts/README.md

 ### Decision Tree: Which Approach?

 ```
-Are you doing a routine patch/minor release?
+Is this a team project or do you need audit trails?
-├─ YES → Use Approach 1 (bun release --patch)
+├─ YES → Use Approach 1 (PR-based release)
 └─ NO → Continue...

+Are you doing a routine patch/minor release solo?
+├─ YES → Use Approach 2 (bun release --patch)
+└─ NO → Continue...

 Is this a major release or after big changes?
-├─ YES → Use Approach 2 (verify first)
+├─ YES → Use Approach 3 (verify first)
 └─ NO → Continue...

 Do you need custom release procedures?
-├─ YES → Use Approach 3 (manual control)
+├─ YES → Use Approach 4 (manual control)
-└─ NO → Use Approach 1 (automated)
+└─ NO → Use Approach 2 (automated)

 Are you debugging build issues?
-├─ YES → Use Approach 4 (verification only)
+├─ YES → Use Approach 5 (verification only)
-└─ NO → Use Approach 1 (automated)
+└─ NO → Use Approach 2 (automated)
 ```

 ### What Gets Built and When